Neurotechnology startup Dreem raises $35 million to expand distribution of its sleep headband

-Dreem announced today that it has raised $35 million to further develop its headband that aims to improve sleep by monitoring brainwaves.
+Dreem today announced it has raised $35 million to further develop its headband that improves sleep by monitoring brainwaves.

 In addition to neurtechnology, the Dreem headband uses auditory stimulation to help people fall asleep faster and sleep deeper.
-The latest round of funding was co-led by American consumer product giant Johnson & Johnson and French state bank Bpifrance.
+The latest round of funding was co-led by U.S. consumer product giant Johnson & Johnson and French state bank Bpifrance.

 “Understanding and improving sleep is one of the most important technological, scientific, and societal undertakings of our time,” said Dreem CEO Hugo Mercier, in a statement.
 “If everyone in the world, of which 30 percent don’t sleep effectively today, were able to get better, more quality rest every night — we’d unleash opportunity like none other.”